keroshh/Basic-Genetic-Algorithm-Code-Example/README.md

-# Basic-Genetic-Algorithm-Code-Example

-The code starts by importing the random module, which is used for generating random numbers.

-The target list (target_list) represents the desired solution.
-It contains a sequence of numbers that the genetic algorithm will try to evolve towards.

-The population size (population_size) determines how many individuals (candidate solutions) will be present in each generation.

-The gene size (gene_size) is equal to the length of the target list.
-Each individual in the population represents a possible solution and has a list of numbers with the same length as the target list.

-The maximum generation count (max_generation) determines how many generations the algorithm will go through before terminating.

-The create_individual() function generates a random individual by sampling the target list without replacement.
-It returns a list representing an individual.

-The create_population() function creates a population by repeatedly calling create_individual() and adding the generated individuals to the population list.
+# Genetic Algorithm for Finding the Optimal Sequence

+This Python program implements a genetic algorithm to find the optimal sequence that matches a target list.
+The algorithm evolves a population of individuals, each represented by a sequence of numbers, towards the target list.

+## How it Works

+The genetic algorithm follows these steps:

+1.  **Initialization**: The target list is defined, along with parameters such as population size, gene size, and maximum generation count.

+2.  **Population Creation**: A random population is created, with each individual consisting of a sequence of numbers randomly selected from the target list.

-The fitness() function calculates the fitness score of an individual.
-It compares each element of the individual's list with the corresponding element in the target list and increments the fitness score if they match.
-The fitness score represents the similarity between the individual and the target list.
+3.  **Fitness Evaluation**: The fitness score of each individual is calculated by comparing its sequence of numbers with the target list.
+The fitness score represents the similarity between an individual and the target list.

-The selection() function performs tournament selection.
-It randomly selects a group of individuals (candidates) from the population and chooses the one with the highest fitness score as the selected individual.
-This process is repeated to fill the selected list with individuals.
+4.  **Selection**: Tournament selection is performed to select individuals for the next generation.
+A group of individuals (candidates) is randomly selected from the population, and the one with the highest fitness score is chosen as a selected individual.
+This process is repeated to fill the next generation.

-The crossover() function performs single-point crossover between two parents.
-It randomly selects a crossover point and combines the first part of the first parent with the second part of the second parent to create a child.
+5.  **Crossover**: Single-point crossover is applied to pairs of selected individuals.
+A random crossover point is selected, and the subsequences before and after the crossover point are swapped between the parents to create a child individual.

-The mutation() function introduces random mutations into an individual.
-It randomly selects a gene (element) in the individual's list and replaces it with a randomly chosen element from the target list.
+6.  **Mutation**: Random mutations are introduced to maintain diversity in the population.
+A gene (number) in an individual's sequence is randomly selected and replaced with a randomly chosen number from the target list.

-The next_generation() function generates the next generation by applying selection, crossover, and mutation operations.
-It repeatedly selects two parents from the population, performs crossover to create a child, and optionally applies mutation to the child.
-This process continues until the new generation is filled with individuals.

-The genetic_algorithm() function is the main driver function that orchestrates the genetic algorithm.
-It initializes the population, then iterates through generations.
+7.  **Next Generation**: The new generation is created by repeating the selection, crossover, and mutation steps until the population size is reached.

-In each generation, it performs selection, identifies the best individual with the highest fitness score, and prints the generation number, best individual, and its fitness score.
-If an individual with a perfect fitness score (equal to the gene size) is found, the algorithm terminates.
-Otherwise, it proceeds to create the next generation.
-Once the maximum generation count is reached, the algorithm terminates.
+8.  **Termination**: The algorithm iterates through generations until it finds an individual with a perfect fitness score (equal to the gene size) or reaches the maximum generation count.

+## Getting Started

+To run the genetic algorithm, follow these steps:

+1. Install Python (version 3.6 or later) on your machine.

+2. Clone this repository or download the `genetic_algorithm.py` file.

+3. Open a terminal or command prompt and navigate to the directory containing the `genetic_algorithm.py` file.

-The genetic_algorithm() function is called at the end of the code to execute the genetic algorithm.
+4. Run the following command to execute the program:

+    shellCopy code

+    `python genetic_algorithm.py`

+5. The program will display each generation's best individual and its fitness score until it finds an optimal solution or reaches the maximum generation count.

+## Customization

+You can customize the genetic algorithm by adjusting the following parameters in the `genetic_algorithm.py` file:

+-   `target_list`: The desired sequence that the algorithm will try to evolve towards.
+-   `population_size`: The number of individuals in each generation.
+-   `gene_size`: The length of the individual's sequence (should match the target list length).
+-   `max_generation`: The maximum number of generations the algorithm will go through.

+Feel free to modify these parameters and experiment with different target lists and configurations to observe how the algorithm performs.

+## Requirements

+-   Python 3.6 or later